A woman lying down receiving a facial treatment, with a technician using a specialized tool on her forehead.

 When will I start to see the results?

 Results typically start to appear 4–6 weeks after your last induction session as new collagen forms.
 These results continue to improve over the following months.
-People usually repeat microneedling 2-3 times a year to maintain results.

 What is the aftercare advice for Microneedling?